oxygenxml/com.oxygenxml.pdf2.ug/README.md

+# DITA-OT PDF2 Customization Plugin for oXygen User Guide

-This project represents a DITA-OT PFD2 customization plugin used to generate the oXygen user manual in PDF format.
+This project represents a DITA-OT PFD2 customization plugin used to generate the oXygen user manual in the PDF format.

-It was tested with DITA-OT 2.4.
+It was tested with **DITA-OT 2.4**.

 Project organization:

-* Customization - This folder keeps the entire customization;
+- **Customization** - This folder keeps the XSLT customization stylesheets, XML catalog and font font configuration;
-* fonts - Contains the resources for Roboto font;
+- **fonts** - Contains the resources for the **Roboto** font;
-* lib - some additional used to load SVG images
+- **lib** - some additional libraries needed to load SVG images
-* plugin.xml - DITA-OT plugin file
+- **plugin.xml** - plugin descriptor file
-* build.xml, integrator.xml - DITA-OT build file
+- **build.xml, integrator.xml** - plugin build files
-* fop.xconf - Apache FOP configuration file
+- **fop.xconf** - the configuration file for Apache FOP

+See more details about DITA-PT PDF2 plugin here http://www.dita-ot.org/2.4/dev_ref/pdf-customization.html.

-To use this PDF customization plugin please follow the next steps:
+You can use this PDF2 customization plugin please following the next steps:

 1. Download a DITA-OT 2.4 version
 2. Copy this customization plugin into the DITA-OT/plugins folder